-1.8.41 Seed Random
+1.10.41 Seed Random

-Summary: provide random seed data
+Summary: Provide random seed data

-Since all cloud instances started from the same image will produce very similar data when they are first booted, as they are all starting with the same seed for the kernel's entropy keyring.
+All cloud instances started from the same image will produce very similar data when they are first booted as they are all starting with the same seed for the kernel's entropy keyring.
 To avoid this, random seed data can be provided to the instance either as a string or by specifying a command to run to generate the data.